Skip to Main Content

 Where Campanian Pizza Fits in Manhattan's Critical Map

 New York's pizza conversation tends to collapse into two poles: the coal-fired New York slice tradition and the Neapolitan wood-oven revival that swept the city over the past two decades.
 Somewhere between those camps sits a smaller category of southern Italian trattorias that treat pizza as one expression of a broader Campanian kitchen rather than as the sole reason for existing.
 Trattoria Zero Otto Nove, operating out of a Flatiron address on West 21st Street, belongs to that category.
-The name itself encodes a geographic identity: 0879 is the telephone area code for Salerno, the Campanian city that shaped Chef Roberto Paciullo's culinary formation.
+It is a Roman Trattoria in New York City, led by Roberto Paciullo, with a Google rating of 4.5 from 995 reviews and an accessible price tier.
+The name itself encodes a geographic identity: 0879 is the telephone area code for Salerno, the Campanian city that shaped Chef Roberto Paciullo's cooking.

 The Flatiron location places the restaurant in a neighbourhood that has grown into one of Manhattan's more interesting mid-price dining corridors, dense enough with options that a place has to earn its repeat audience.
-Over the course of three consecutive years, Trattoria Zero Otto Nove has done exactly that, each year appearing in the Opinionated About Dining Cheap Eats in North America rankings — a list that tracks critical consensus rather than marketing spend.
-It appeared as Recommended in 2023, climbed to #520 in 2024, and held a ranked position at #565 in 2025.
-The OAD Cheap Eats list is a useful instrument because it aggregates votes from serious eaters rather than from general review pools, which makes the recognition a different signal than a high aggregate Google score, though the 4.5 across 957 Google reviews suggests the critical and popular assessments are aligned here.
+Over the course of three consecutive years, Trattoria Zero Otto Nove has appeared in the Opinionated About Dining Cheap Eats in North America rankings, with Recommended status in 2023, #520 in 2024, and #565 in 2025.
+The OAD Cheap Eats list is a useful instrument because it aggregates votes from serious eaters rather than from general review pools, which makes the recognition a different signal than a high aggregate Google score, though the 4.5 across 995 Google reviews suggests the critical and popular assessments are aligned here.

 What the OAD Recognition Actually Signals

 The Opinionated About Dining platform publishes two main lists: a broader restaurant ranking and a Cheap Eats list focused on accessible price points.
-Placement on the Cheap Eats list at a ranked position does not mean the food is simple — it means the kitchen is delivering cooking that serious critics find worth tracking at a price tier below the city's tasting-menu and fine-dining brackets.
+Placement on the Cheap Eats list at a ranked position reflects cooking that critics find worth tracking at a lower price tier.
 For context, the same list includes entries from across North America, so a ranked slot in the 500s represents a specific claim: that this kitchen operates at a level the OAD community considers worth noting nationally, not just locally.

 Peer pizzerias in New York that land in similar critical spaces include Don Antonio, which draws on Neapolitan wood-oven credentials, and Angelo's Coal Oven Pizza, which works within the older New York coal-fired tradition.
 Both represent distinct stylistic approaches to the same broad category.
 Leading Pizza in Williamsburg and Artichoke Basille's occupy different positions on the price-and-style spectrum, while Denino's Pizzeria and Tavern brings a Staten Island tradition into the broader city conversation.
 Zero Otto Nove's Campanian frame sets it apart from all of these, which operate within recognisably New York or generic Neapolitan idioms.